oiclai/oiclai/README.md

-## Hi!
+Hi!
 My name is Clara

-### I'm a Internet Systems student trying to become a back-end developer.
+I'm a **Internet Systems student**

+Trying to become a back-end developer.

-Currently learning: Python
+**Currently learning :hotsprings:: Python**
 <!--
 **oiclai/oiclai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.